 Aircraft / Douglas DC-4

-Douglas DC-4 in “Ilsa Lund” livery of JetStream Aerospace, shown in side view.
+Douglas DC-4 in original 1950s livery of CalAir, shown in side view while in midflight.

 The Douglas DC-4 is a four piston-engined, long range propeller-driven airliner manufactured by Douglas Aircraft Company, which was originally headquartered in Santa Monica, California USA, then relocated to Long Beach, California USA.
 In 1967 the Douglas Aircraft Company merged with St Louis-based McDonnell Aircraft Corporation to become McDonnell Douglas Corporation.

-Production of the DC-4 ended in 1947, when it was superseded in favor of the larger McDonnell Douglas DC-6 prop airliner.
-In later years DC-4s/C-54s were further modified to serve as freighters, air ambulances, civil firefighting equipment and air tankers until the 1990s.
-As of 2024, two passenger DC-4s remain extant, both in South Africa serving as vintage and VIP air charters.
+Production of the DC-4 itself ended in 1947, having been superseded in favor of its larger sibling, the McDonnell Douglas DC-6 prop airliner.
+In later years many surviving DC-4s/C-54s were further modified to serve as freighters, air ambulances, civil firefighting equipment and air tankers until the late 1990s.
+As of 2024, two passenger DC-4s still remain active in South Africa serving as vintage and VIP air charters.

 Reference: Wikipedia.